Prices from £872pp*

 Request a Brochure

 Need inspiration?
 Get yours now

 Caribbean Luxury Holidays

-Passion for luxury Caribbean holidays runs like blood through the veins of ITC Luxury Travel.
-For us, it’s personal as well as professional, from Chairwoman June Foster who hails from Barbados, through to CEO Jennifer Atkinson who holidays in Barbados annually to Director Judie Hinkson who is married to a St Lucian.
-Many long-serving staff are also in thrall to the destination: Caribbean Product Manager Helen Tabois will wax lyrical about the natural beauty of the British Virgin Islands, Client Experience Manager Jonathan Bellamy is another of the luxury Barbados holiday lovers in the team, and Travel Specialists Julia Whittington, Sue Brooks, Jo Robinson and Sharon Williams (to name just a few) all have their personal favourites and secret insights that they’d love to share with you.
+Passion for Caribbean luxury holidays runs like blood through the veins of ITC Luxury Travel.
+For us, it’s personal as well as professional, from founder June Foster who hails from Barbados, through to CEO Jennifer Atkinson who holidays in Barbados annually to Director Judie Hinkson who is married to a St Lucian.
+Many long-serving staff are also in thrall to the destination: Caribbean Product Manager Helen Tabois will wax lyrical about the natural beauty of the British Virgin Islands and Travel Specialists Julia Whittington, Sue Brooks, Jo Robinson and Sharon Williams (to name just a few) all have their personal favourites and secret insights that they’d love to share with you.

 Our 40 year love affair with the Caribbean has created a wealth of knowledge and experience for you to call upon in creating your idyllic Caribbean holiday.
 Many members of our team throughout all areas of the business have worked with luxury Caribbean hotels and airlines much of their working lives and have built strong relationships with key personnel, relationships that are used to enhance your holiday with ITC Luxury Travel.
 In particular our Travel Specialists have extensive personal experience of the Caribbean, so look out for their insight throughout the brochure and of course, do call them to discuss your ideas and let them advise you on your destination and resort choice.